 Many people rely on OTAs or online travel agencies like Expedia and Priceline to find cheap flights.
 OTAs strike deals with airlines to offer cheap rates and can most certainly offer the cheapest prices.

 However, that’s not always the case.
 Be sure to utilize a non-third-party service such as Google Flights to search for cheap flights.
 Google Flights is a search engine that pulls prices directly from the airlines.
 With Google Flights, you book directly through the airline rather than through a third party.

 Tip: Try using Google Flights or Skyscanner for fare alerts to keep an eye out for price drops.

 Accommodation is another big-ticket item you’ll need to consider.
 Finding the cheapest lodging will likely depend upon your preferences and comfort level.

 The obvious free option is staying with friends and family.
-But if that isn’t available to you, your options are vacation rentals, timeshare rentals, hostels, and hotels.
-Websites that can help you with your research include: Airbnb, Booking.com, Hotels.com, Hotwire, Hostelworld, RedWeek, and Vrbo.
+But if that isn’t available, your options are vacation rentals, timeshare rentals, hostels, and hotels.
+Websites that can help you with your research include Airbnb, Booking.com, Hotels.com, Hotwire, Hostelworld, RedWeek, and Vrbo.